slackapi/slack-github-action/README.md

 1. [Create a Slack workflow][wfb-create] that starts from a webhook.
 2. Copy the webhook URL and [add it as a repository secret][repo-secret] called `SLACK_WEBHOOK_URL`.
-3. [Add this Action as a step][job-step] to your GitHub workflow and set the input payload to send.
+3. [Add this Action as a step][job-step] to your GitHub workflow and provide an input payload to send to the webhook.
 4. Configure your Slack workflow to use the payload variables sent from the GitHub Action.
 You can then update the steps of the Slack workflow to use these values in creative and clever ways.